Italian philosophy: Early modern and 19th-century philosophy

 Italy also had a renowned philosophical movement in the 1800s, with Idealism, Sensism and Empiricism.
 The main Sensist Italian philosophers were Melchiorre Gioja (1767–1829) and Gian Domenico Romagnosi (1761–1835).
 Criticism of the Sensist movement came from other philosophers such as Pasquale Galluppi (1770–1846), who affirmed that a priori relationships were synthetic.

+With the transition from the Enlightenment to Romanticism, instead, new currents imbued with a strong religious, ideal and moral spiritualism emerged, which sought to give a cultural imprint to the historical path towards Italian unification.

-Antonio Rosmini, instead, was the founder of Italian idealism.
+Antonio Rosmini, above all, was a pioneering father of Italian idealism.
 The most comprehensive view of Rosmini's philosophical standpoint is to be found in his Sistema filosofico, in which he set forth the conception of a complete encyclopaedia of the human knowable, synthetically conjoined, according to the order of ideas, in a perfectly harmonious whole.
 Contemplating the position of recent philosophy from Locke to Hegel, and having his eye directed to the ancient and fundamental problem of the origin, truth and certainty of our ideas, he wrote: "If philosophy is to be restored to love and respect, I think it will be necessary, in part, to return to the teachings of the ancients, and in part to give those teachings the benefit of modern methods" (Theodicy, a.
 148).
 He examined and analysed the fact of human knowledge, and obtained the following results: